fabian7593/EasyRestApiLand/README.md

        controller: "ManufactureController"
    };

+   // New instance of Generic Controller
+   // if you need to change some method of this class, you can create a new Controller extends this GenericController
-   const controller = new GenericController(Manufactures, controllerObj);
+   // And then override the methods. const controller = new GenericController(Manufactures, controllerObj);

+    // Create the route for get manufacture
-   route.get("/manufacture/get", async (req: Request, res: Response) => {
+   // You can see the ManufactureRouter.ts to see all the CRUD methods route.get("/manufacture/get", async (req: Request, res: Response) => {
        const requestHandler = new RequestHandlerBuilder(res, req)
            .setAdapter(new ManufactureAdapter(req))